Thanks for your comments, I think I see where you are coming from, and I

 agriculture is the last thing I would want to do.

-each other, rather than <divide> or <segregate> them.
-I think SAN is
+somehow, rather than <divide> or <segregate> them.

 If we battle agribusiness, is it because it is putting small organic farms

 out of business, or because we feel it is a threat to all humanity?
-If the

 And is it just agribusiness on the other side, or is agribusiness supported